- Sound (Teaching) Bite: UVM's 4-Year Plan for Career Success: Advising and Teaching Tips

 An easy way to collect all the posts from one individual is to click on the Discussion Board, and click the "Search" button at the right of the page.
 You may search by a first name, last name, or NetID.
 Once you've entered the name, click the tiny "go" button.
 You may also click into a forum, click Search, and collect one person's posts within a forum.
 If grading is being done twice in a semester, it may be helpful to choose the date range options to isolate posts that fall within your custom grading period.

-In the interest of encouraging more original and diverse discussions, instructors can require students to post to a discussion before seeing other students’ posts.
-When students encounter forums with the post first setting, a message tells them to create their own thread before they can view threads added by other users:
+Instructors can choose the option of hiding from users all discussion threads in a forum until they've posted their own threads.
+When students encounter forums with this "post first" setting, a message tells them to create their own thread before they can view threads added by other users:

 To set up a forum as post first, select the option under step 3 in the forum settings labeled "Participants must create a thread in order to view other threads in this forum:"

 When the post first setting is applied, various settings are automatically set and made unavailable for change to maintain the integrity of the post first capability.
 For example, allowing the author to delete their own posts is turned off to avoid a student posting something first to see others’ posts, and then editing their post after the fact.
 You will also be prompted to provide students with instructions for posting in the description field.

 Threads in discussion forums are displayed all on one page.
 Actions such as Reply/Quote (for individual posts), as well as thread Search and Refresh are visible after hovering your mouse over the thread:

 Video overview of the discussion board

 For more info, see Blackboard's tour of the Discussion Board